JRigby50/TinCan/.github/PULL_REQUEST_TEMPLATE/feature_template.md

----
+# Feature

-## If this closes multiple issues, use full syntax for each issue.
+## If this closes multiple issues, use full syntax for each issue

 closes #

-## A brief description of the new feature.
+## A brief description of the new feature

 A short description of the added functionality requested.

 ## Additional Information